 World History and Culture (Certificate)

-In this certificate program, you will explore international studies in an applied, practical manner and learn how to work more effectively across cultures and industries and in local, multicultural environments.
+Explore international studies in an applied, practical manner and learn how to work more effectively across cultures and industries and in local, multicultural environments through the World History and Culture certificate.
 Examine the history and culture of the world from a diverse range of perspectives in this certificate, that helps put other cultures into context.
 From competition to conflict, building community to cooperation, a broad range of topics will prepare you to understand and effectively engage with other cultures and identities.
 You’ll learn:

 - Historic, political, sociological, and economic factors contributing to cultures and identities

 - The role of geography in globalization trends

 Gain perspective and learn to holistically describe and work within another culture in the context of global affairs and world history through this certificate program.

 Credits earned through this graduate certificate may apply toward a master's degree in Global Affairs.